aipachakutiqwan/web-crawler/README.md

 }
 ```

-Try yourself using the following python script.
+Try call by yourself to the client webservices using the below command.

 ```console
 python3 test/api/call_api_monitoring.py